 Skip to content

-Report: Temple makes offensive lineman Giakoby Hills among highest paid Group of Six players
+Report: Temple makes offensive lineman Giakoby Hills among highest-paid Group of Six players

 Hills, a redshirt freshman, started all 12 games for the Owls this season at left tackle.

-Temple offensive tackle Giakoby Hills (left) shown with teammate Colin Chase against on Sept.
+Temple offensive tackle Giakoby Hills (left) shown with teammate Colin Chase against Howard on Sept.
 6.Read moreYong Kim / Staff Photographer

 » READ MORE: Temple denies report it declined a bowl bid

-Hills was one of six Temple players with a top 50 Pro Football Focus grade with a 73.5 through 12 games.
+Hills was one of six Temple players with a top-50 Pro Football Focus grade with a 73.5 through 12 games.

-With Hills returning, Temple now has locked down a potential cornerstone for the team under coach K.C.
+With Hills returning, Temple has locked down a potential cornerstone for the team under coach K.C.
 Keeler.

 Last week, Keeler and general manager Clayton Barnes spoke about the importance of multiyear contracts.
 They make it easier for the Owls to retain core players and help compete with Power Four conferences who may be offering those players more money.